35 Best Things to Do in Yellowstone National Park

 Read My Separate Post: Lone Star Geyser Trail

-12. Private Fishing Guide
+12. Private Yellowstone Fishing Guide

-Therefore, I think the choice is obvious, and one of my favorite things about booking through Viator is the reserve-now-and-pay-later option.
+For all these reasons, I think the choice is obvious, and one of my favorite things about booking through Viator is the reserve-now-and-pay-later option.
 As long as you’re booking more than three days in advance, you have the option to book ahead and cancel in the future if you change your mind.

 13. Grand Prismatic Spring

-Google Maps Directions: Grand Prismatic Sping
+Google Maps Directions: Grand Prismatic Spring

 14. Fairy Falls Trail